-‘The World is Flat’ by Thomas Friedman
+The World is Flat by Thomas Friedman

-This book had been on the bestseller list for a long time, and hence had the curiosity to read it.
+The World is Flat had been on the bestseller list for a long time.
+And hence had the curiosity to read it.
 Especially as its online promotions spoke a lot about the place I work.
-But at the same time I was not interested in investing in this book, don’t ask me the reason, but just didn’t feel like, so had to wait this I get it from my office library.
+But at the same time, I was not interested in investing in this book.
+Don’t ask me the reason, but just didn’t feel like.
+So had to wait for this to get it from my office library.
 The book is well written but is too American.

-My favorite chapter is ‘The great sorting out’, which I think is the best part of the book, only place where the analysis has been done and few questions raised.
+My favorite chapter is ‘The great sorting out’, which I think is the best part of the book The World is Flat.
+The only place where the analysis has been done and few questions raised.
 I particularly liked the example of TCS getting a project for one of the US state governments for upgrading their unemployment department.
-And somewhere down the line, the state government changed, and new one decided to take away the contract from TCS as they wanted the locals to be employed.
+And somewhere down the line, the state government changed.
+And new one decided to take away the contract from TCS.
+As they wanted the locals to be employed.

 The case is presented 360 degrees and the questions raised are: